sittzon/mPhotos-svelte/README.md

 ## Usage
 - Click the DatePicker in the top right to display a list of all known photo dates.
 Click on a date to go to that date in the grid. **Note:** List of dates is scrollable.
-- Swipe up or down in the Photoslider to close.
+- Swipe down in the Photoslider to close.
+Swipe up to show details for current photo.
 Swipe left or right to switch photo.
 - Click on Options to get a list of zooming, sorting and filtering options.
 Zoom levels (number of photos per row), depends on viewport width.